lossanna/RestoreNet/data/raw/README_rawdata.md

 `output-species5_codes-missing-2x2plot.csv`
 - List of codes that were in the 2x2 plot data (`AllPlotData` tab in `Master.xlsx`), but not yet in the species lists for the subplot data, which have already been generated.
 - Most of the codes are unknowns or descriptions.
 - Output written directly from R and edited in a new file.

+`output-wrangling_seeded-species-to-be-marked-native.csv`
+- Code is in `02.1_data-wrangling_subplot.R`, but should not be run again.
+- List of codes with seeding information attached to certain codes.
+If they were seeded, they are native, so they had to be marked as such in the `01_curate-species-list.R` script.
+This has already been done, and this file will be overwritten with different (incorrect) information.
+- Although this doesn't follow the principle of having scripts that can be run sequentially and not break each other, it was impossible to know the native status of these codes until I started looking at the `subplot` data, so this anachronistic workaround was needed.
+- There is no "edited" version of this file.

+`output-wrangling-2x2_1conflicting-monitoring-info.csv`
+- List of codes with conflicting monitoring information between the `subplot` and `2x2` data.
+Monitoring information refers to the columns `Site`, `Date_Seeded`, `Date_Monitored`, `Plot`, `Treatment`, and `PlotMix`.
+Each monitoring event (for each plot) is given an ID number (`MonitorID`), unrelated to the data actually collected from the subplot or 2x2 m plot.
+- Output written directly from R and edited in a new file.